top of page

 What did I like most about the island?

-• organic environment and clean air
+• Organic environment and clean air

-• no dangerous or poisonous animals
+• No dangerous or poisonous animals

 LANDSCAPES